Chiune Sugihara: Jewish refugees

-In June 1940, Italy entered into the war and the Mediterranean route was closed.
-The Committee in Great Germany, forced to seek new outlets for emigration, arranged for the transportation of Jews from Germany across Europe and Asia (via the trans-Siberian railway) to Vladivostok, thence to Japan.
+In June 1940, as Italy entered the war, exit routes via the Mediterranean Sea were closed.
+The Committee in Greater Germany, forced to seek new outlets for emigration, arranged for the transportation of Jews from Germany across Europe and Asia (via the Trans-Siberian Railway) to Vladivostok, and then to Japan.
 From Japan the refugees were to embark for destinations in the Western Hemisphere.